CelsiaSolaraStarflare/Arcana/README.md

 ## 💖 Introduction

-Welcome to **Arcana Extreme** — your intelligent, dynamic study resource hub!
+Welcome to **ArcanaLTE** — your intelligent, dynamic study resource hub!
 Built to empower students with fast and accurate support, Arcana is designed to help you succeed in your learning journey through smart question answering, document indexing, and rich content generation.

 Whether you're studying for exams or building resources, Arcana is your trusty academic sidekick.